Outdoor Skin Over Time

 Aging is not something to resist.
 It is something to care for.
 Over time, skin naturally becomes thinner, drier, and slower to repair.
 Collagen production declines.
 Barrier lipids decrease.
 Immune responsiveness softens.
 These are basic biological shifts that happen.

 When you live outdoors, environmental exposure layers on top of those changes.
-Skin health maintenance is essential.
 Healthy aging skin is not defined by the absence of wrinkles.
 It is defined by:

 • A strong, intact barrier